Are AREA and REI the same thing?

 Can I attend training more than once?

 Yes!
-Alumni are invited to return to attend Phase I as they are able, for a minimal cost (food only – around $35).
+Alumni are invited to return to attend Phase I as they are able, for a minimal cost of $35.
 If alumni prefer to bring their own meals rather than pay for food, please indicate so on your registration and there will be no fee.

 All alumni are encouraged to register in advance to ensure we have sufficient seating and food; on-site registration is not usually available.